-A broken knuckle occurs when there is a break in the long bones of the palm, which doctors call the metacarpals.
-Five metacarpals are present in the palm, and a break in the “neck,” or the topmost part of the bone, is common.
+A broken knuckle occurs when there is a break, or fracture in the long bones of the palm, which doctors call the metacarpals.
+Five metacarpals are present in the palm.

 Some common causes of a broken knuckle include punching, sustaining a blow to the hand, and falling directly onto the hand.